Wouldn’t it be great if you knew exactly what questions a hiring manager would be asking you in your next job interview?

 Another seemingly innocuous interview question, this is actually a perfect opportunity to stand out and show your passion for and connection to the company.
-For example, if you found out about the gig through a friend or professional contact, name drop that person, then share why you were so excited about it.
+For example, if you found out about the gig through a friend or professional contact, name-drop that person, then share why you were so excited about the job.
 If you discovered the company through an event or article, share that.
 Even if you found the listing through a random job board, share what, specifically, caught your eye about the role.

 3. Why Do You Want to Work at This Company?

 Beware of generic answers!
 If what you say can apply to a whole slew of other companies, or if your response makes you sound like every other candidate, you’re missing an opportunity to stand out.
 Zhang recommends one of four strategies: Do your research and point to something that makes the company unique that really appeals to you; talk about how you’ve watched the company grow and change since you first heard of it; focus on the organization’s opportunities for future growth and how you can contribute to it; or share what’s gotten you excited from your interactions with employees so far.
 Whichever route you choose, make sure to be specific.
 And if you can’t figure out why you’d want to work at the company you’re interviewing with by the time you’re well into the hiring process?
 It might be a red flag telling you that this position is not the right fit.